Stuyk/0x-atomone-forum/README.md

 Welcome to **0x Cosmos Forum** – a decentralized forum powered entirely by **GitHub Actions** and the **AtomOne** blockchain.

 This forum scans the chain for specific memos at regular intervals, updating content based on the transactions it finds.
-The GitHub Action runs every minute to ensure the forum stays current.
+The GitHub Action runs every 5 minutes to ensure the forum stays current.
+As this is a limitation of GitHub actions specifically.

 Even if this repository goes down, the data is on chain for as long as memos exist.